Atreyu Trading Disclaimers and Disclosures

 SEC Rule 606

-Atreyu Group is presenting this information pursuant to the U.S. Securities and Exchange Commission Rule 11Ac1-6 requiring all brokerage firms to make publicly available quarterly reports that present a general overview of their order routing practices.
-Currently Atreyu Group does not participate in the routing of the orders all orders are directed orders by the client.
+Atreyu Trading is presenting this information pursuant to the U.S. Securities and Exchange Commission Rule 11Ac1-6 requiring all brokerage firms to make publicly available quarterly reports that present a general overview of their order routing practices.
+Currently Atreyu Trading does not participate in the routing of the orders all orders are directed orders by the client.

 Lawrence G Martel, CCO